vvijay83/BoB_LJMU_Warrior/source/README.md

 ---

-## Running the source code
+## Deploying the source code

-1. run the main file
+1. Download the zip file or clone the repository

-2. run the ui.app
+2. Run Ui_app.py file

+3. Navigate to the ui hosted in local server

+4. Upload the cheque

+5. Extracted features from cheque would be displayed for customer reference

+6. A confirmation code would be printed on screen to confirm the validation of the user and cheque details